AlibabaCloudDocs/ram/intl.en-US/SSO Management/Role-based SSO/Implement role-based SSO from OneLogin to Alibaba Cloud.md

 ## Step 2: Create an IdP in the Alibaba Cloud Management Console

-1. Log on to the [RAM console](https://ram.console.aliyun.com/) by using the Alibaba Cloud account.
+1. Log on to the [RAM console](https://ram.console.aliyun.com/) by using your Alibaba Cloud account.

 2. In the left-side navigation pane, click **SSO**.